PratimaPanigrahi/FlipCard_Flutter/README.md

 flutter build apk --release
 ```
 ## Open in VS Code / Android Studio:
--Navigate to the project folder.
+- Navigate to the project folder.
--Open the project and hit the Run
+- Open the project and hit the Run
--▶️ button or use the terminal.
+- ▶️ button or use the terminal.

 ---